manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Todd Souter (Barista Trainer) recommends freezing coffee within 10 minutes of vacuum sealing, stating that the natural carbon dioxide inside the bag can result in a “'choked' or bitter, savoury flavour”.
 This raises an interesting issue: whether or not coffee stored in an airtight/sealed environment degrades in quality at a more rapid rate than coffee stored in a traditional one-way valve bag.
 [Research](https://agoodkeensavage.wordpress.com/2012/01/17/why-i-stopped-packaging-our-coffee-in-one-way-valves/) originally circulated by Colonna in reference to their decision to remove valves from their packaging suggests that the addition of a valve does not have a positive impact upon preserving flavour.
 If roasted coffee is stored vacuum-sealed at room temperature for an extended period (e.g. a couple of days) gas may be released from the coffee (degassing/oxidisation) causing the packaging to loosen.
-Even if the potential effect upon flavour isn’t a concern, this can make the bag more vulnerable to tearing.
+Even if the potential effect on flavour isn’t a concern, this can make the bag more vulnerable to tearing.

-This is an area where opinions vary, and I have not investigated this myself: for now, I tend to only vacuum seal when I am going to then put the coffee in the freezer, but wouldn't be too concerned about temporarily storing the coffee at room temperature once sealed.
+This is an area where opinions vary, and I have not investigated this myself: for now, I tend to only vacuum seal when I am going to put the coffee in the freezer, but wouldn't be too concerned about temporarily storing the coffee at room temperature once sealed.
 As ever, I would be very interested to hear of any experiments that may have conducted to investigate this issue.